Adaptive Quantum State Tomography with Active Learning

 Since the turn of this century, the characterization of quantum states is of high importance: It is needed for assessing the performance of quantum algorithms for quantum computers, certifying the quality of experimental quantum hardware, and enables the investigation of complex quantum systems \cite{Nimbe2021, Bloch2012,Preskill2018,Altman2021}.
 Hence, Quantum State Tomography (QST), which is the process of reconstructing quantum states from measurements, is of high interest for both experimental and theoretical research in the field of quantum physics and quantum computing.
-The very nature of quantum states makes the state reconstruction a complicated task and available techniques that use a full parameterization of the wave function / density operator, e.g. linear inversion or the maximum likelihood method \cite{Haeffner2005, Hradil1997}, undergo an exponential scaling of the number of samples needed for the reconstruction with the size of the quantum system to achieve a desired threshold accuracy, which is due to the number of parameters containing the information about the state, which increases exponentially with system size.
+The very nature of quantum states makes the state reconstruction a complicated task and available techniques that use a full parameterization of the wave function / density operator, e.g. linear inversion or the maximum likelihood method \cite{Haeffner2005, Hradil1997}, undergo an exponential scaling of the number of samples needed for the reconstruction with the size of the quantum system to achieve a desired threshold accuracy, which is due to the exponential growth of the Hilbert space with system size.
 Therefore the application of conventional tomography methods is mostly limited to only a few qubits \cite{Abhijith2020}.
 Other works circumvent this problem by exploiting certain known state properties, e.g. MPS tomography \cite{Baumgratz2013,Lanyon2017}.